-In the case of Android, since it involves garbage collection it requires more memory.
+In the case of Android, since it involves garbage collection which requires more memory.
 The Android apps use Java and as a result, Android does garbage collection.
 The problem with garbage collection is that memory usage grows until it’s collected, so there might be more memory allocated than necessary.
 That’s bad for devices with restricted memory and no option to swap.

-The iPhone do not use Garbage Collection.
+The iPhone does not use Garbage Collection.
 It uses Automatic Reference Counting, which is an innovative way of managing Objective-C objects on iOS.
 It does away with explicit retain, release and autorelease messages, and it behaves the same on both platforms.
 Unlike garbage collection, ARC does not handle reference cycles automatically.
 This means that as long as there are “strong” references to an object, it will not be deallocated.
 Strong cross-references can accordingly create deadlocks and memory leaks.
 It is up to the developer to break cycles by using weak references.

-Here is the full Difference between ARC vs Garbage Collection
+Here is the full Difference between ARC vs Garbage Collection.

 2. User Interface